 It is well known that violent conflict disproportionately affects women and girls and intensifies pre-existing gender inequalities and discrimination.
 Women are also active agents of peace in armed conflict, yet their role as key players and change agents of peace has been largely unrecognized.
-Recognizing and integrating the different understanding, experiences and capabilities of women into all aspects of UN peacekeeping operations —assuring a gender perspective— is essential for the success of UN peacekeeping efforts and sustaining peace.
+Acknowledging and integrating the different understanding, experiences and capabilities of women into all aspects of UN peacekeeping operations is essential for the success of UN peacekeeping efforts and sustaining peace.

 UN Peacekeeping operations are mandated by the Security Council to implement the Security Council Resolutions on Women, Peace and Security across all peacekeeping functions.
 Security Council Resolution 1325 (2000) was the first resolution that recognized the disproportionate and unique impact of armed conflict on women and girls, acknowledged the contributions women and girls make to conflict prevention, peacekeeping, conflict resolution and peacebuilding and highlighted the importance of their equal and full participation, as active agents in peace and security.
-The seven subsequent resolutions on Women, Peace and Security (1820, 1888, 1889, 1960, 2106, 2122, 2242) have since been adopted stressing the importance of women’s equal and full participation in the prevention and resolution of conflicts; addressing the impact of sexual violence; promoting the development and use of measures and standards for monitoring the implementation of women, peace and security; training and capacity building on gender equality and WPS for peacekeeping personnel; engaging with civil society more comprehensively and the active promotion of understanding and linking the gendered root causes of conflict with prevention and protection of women.
+The seven subsequent resolutions on Women, Peace and Security (1820, 1888, 1889, 1960, 2106, 2122, 2242) have since been adopted, stressing the importance of women’s leadership and meaningful participation in the prevention and resolution of conflicts; addressing the impact of sexual violence; promoting the development and use of measures and standards for monitoring the implementation of women, peace and security mandates; training and capacity building on gender equality and women, peace and security for peacekeeping personnel; engaging with civil society more comprehensively and enabling an improved understanding of gender dynamics of conflict.

 How does UN Peacekeeping integrate gender equality and women, peace and security into its work?